-The updated EU Shareholders Rights Directive8 has necessitated changes to legislation and the Code, but these changes have not had any major impact on the Swedish corporate governance system as a whole.
-Among other things, the implementation of the Directive has restricted listed companies' flexibility in relation to remuneration to the executive management and entails stricter transparency requirements in this regard, as listed Swedish companies, as from 2021, are required to draw up a remuneration report for each financial year and submit the report to the general meeting.
-The temporary legislation, allowing companies to hold general meetings virtually as well as changing the preconditions for using postal voting and collecting proxy forms, may result in a change of practices in Swedish corporate governance entailing a move towards acceptance of remote or postal participation in general meetings.
-However, it remains to be seen whether the temporary legislation will be made permanent by the Swedish legislature or not.
+The EU Shareholder Rights Directive8 has necessitated changes to legislation and the Code, but these changes have not had any major impact on the Swedish corporate governance system as a whole.
+Among other things, the implementation of the Directive has restricted listed companies' flexibility in relation to remuneration to executive management and entails stricter transparency requirements in this regard, as listed Swedish companies, as from 2021, are required to draw up a remuneration report for each financial year and submit the report to the general meeting.